Industrial Restaurant Design Guide

 3. Wood

 Wood lends warmth and a rustic charm to your restaurant, especially distressed or reclaimed (look) wood with unpolished and rougher edges.
-Wood offers great performance, functionality and beauty for industrial restaurant tables (table tops), counter tops, floors and even walls.
-It also contrasts well with the metal elements of your décor and helps tone it down making it less clinical and more appealing.
+Wood offers great performance, functionality, and beauty for industrial restaurant tables (table tops), countertops, floors, and even walls.
+It also contrasts well with the metal elements of your décor and helps tone it down, making it less clinical and more appealing.

 Suggested Items For the Look Above